Becoming Career Ready: The Professional Practice Course

 Becoming career ready is not a task, a milestone, or a specific point in time – it is a journey.

 How are you going to navigate your path to become career ready?
-In this blog, we are going to look at one of the first courses in ERA’s Allied Health Assistant Program – the Professional Practice Course.
+In this blog, we are going to look at one of the first courses in HLT43021 Certificate IV in Allied Health Assistance – the Professional Practice Course.

 We will provide an overview of the course, before diving into how it can assist you to become career ready.
-This will include sharing with you a preview of some learning content (including interactive videos, and points on how to identify behaviours of concern when working as an AHA), followed by a segment where a current ERA intern who is studying physiotherapy at university reflects about how they’ve applied skills and knowledge from the course, to make the most of their industry placement.
+This will include sharing with you a preview of some learning content (including interactive videos, and points on how to identify behaviours of concern when working as an Allied Health Assistant (AHA)), followed by a segment where a current student in the ERA AHA Program who is studying physiotherapy at university reflects about how they’ve applied skills and knowledge from the course, to make the most of their industry placement.

 So, fill your water bottle, pack your snail trail mix, and slip on your hiking boots – we have a fair way to go.